-Updated Wednesday 3 June
+Updated Wednesday 24 June

-For the past 10 weeks we have all been living with the realities of the Covid-19 pandemic, with restrictions having a significant impact on our daily lives.
-The prison system has had to take some very difficult decisions during this time, including the suspension of all visits.
+For many weeks now, we have all been living with the realities of the Covid-19 pandemic, with restrictions having a significant impact on our daily lives.
+The prison system has had to make some very difficult decisions during this time, including the suspension of all visits.

 We understand that these are difficult, challenging times.
-If you have any concerns for the wellbeing of a resident please contact our Safer Custody service on 01733 217577 (answer phone).
-Messages left on this service are monitored Monday to Friday by the Safer Prisons team, who will direct your concern to the appropriate team.
-Alternatively, you can contact our Family Matters Team on 01733 217500 or via email to PBFamilyMatters@sodexogov.co.uk.
+If you have any concerns for the wellbeing of a resident, please contact our Safer Custody service on 01733 217577 (answerphone).
+Messages left on this service are monitored Monday to Friday by the Safer Prisons team who will direct your concern to the appropriate team.
+Alternatively, you can contact our Family Matters Team on 01733 217500 or by email to PBFamilyMatters@sodexogov.co.uk.

 Thank you for your understanding and support during this difficult time.